 The argument in favor of working out on an empty stomach is that you’ll lose fat faster than if you’d done the same amount of exercise later in the day after a meal.

 Because you haven’t eaten anything, blood sugar and insulin levels are low, creating the perfect metabolic environment for fat to be burned.

-On the flip side, critics say that fasted cardio increases your risk of muscle loss.
+On the flip side, critics say that fasted exercise increases your risk of muscle loss.
 Working out while fasting, they say, will just eat away at the muscle you’ve worked so hard to build.

 So who’s right?
 Will working out on an empty stomach help you lose fat faster?
 Or will it put you on the fast track to muscle loss?